Orange-OpenSource/python-ngsild-client/README.md

 The task of building a large NGSI-LD compliant entity is tedious, error-prone and results in a significant amount of code.

 By providing primitives to add properties and metadata in respect with the ETSI specification **ngsildclient** allows to build and manipulate NGSI-LD compliant entities without effort.

-While the library primary purpose is to **ease and speed up the development of a NGSI Agent**, it's also **valuable for Data Modeling in the design stage** especially in interactive mode - such as in IPython console or in Jupyter notebook.

 ### Implement the NGSI-LD API